“Few occasions in life are more hopeful than when musicians team up to form ensembles.”

 - How would you manage bookings, marketing, and travel?

 - If you’d arrange paying appearances, compose original material, or sell recordings and merch, how would you administer your rights and business affairs?
-(Terms should be specified in a partnership agreement.)
+Terms should be specified in a written and legally binding partnership agreement.

 - What are some possible names for your group, and who would own the name?